fengalin/gstation-edit/README.md

 #### The main window and MIDI select dialog doesn't show up
 If nothing happens when you launch GStation-Edit (see **How to run GStation-Edit** above), you probably forgot to install a dependency.
-This should be explicit on the command line if you run GStation-Edit from source (see **Runing from source** above).
+This should be explicit on the command line if you [run GStation-Edit from source](#running_from_source).
-If you get something not that obvious, don't hesitate to drop me a message with the output from the command line.
+If you get something not that obvious, drop me a message with the output from the command line.

 #### The main window shows up
 The MIDI ports detected by Py-ALSA should display In the comboboxes.